pimotte/nomic/README.md

 	longer allowed to interfere in this procedure.
 - The Verdict of the jury is two-fold, first the guilt of the defendant must be established, secondly the punishment.
 	- The jury shall first decide if the defendant is _Guilty_ of the offense or _Not Guilty_.
-	- If no consensus on the guilt of the defendant can be established, then a majority vote will take place.
-If the majority vote is non-conclusive, the defendant will be declared Not Guilty.
+	- If no consensus on the guilt of the defendant can be established, then a voting round will take place.
+Only jury members are allowed to vote.
+If the voting does not result in a simple majority, the defendant will be declared Not Guilty.
 	- If the jury has found the defendant to be _Guilty_, a punishment shall be decided.
 This punishment may not be a larger deduction than the prosecutor's proposal, nor may it be smaller than that of the defendant.
 	- If no concensus on the final punishment can be reached by the jury, every jury member votes for a certain point reduction.
 The rounded average (to the nearest integer) of these votes will be the final verdict of the jury.
 - If the defendant is found Guilty, the illegal actions of the defendant will be undone by someone who has this power in a timely fashion.
 - Once the jury has given it's Verdict, it will be enacted by someone who has this power in a timely fashion.